 Do not cut grass when it is wet, early bird or not.
 Wet grass on slopes is slippery and a safety hazard.
 Cutting wet grass is an invitation to gum up equipment, but also encourages disease and mould to attack the grasses.
 In addition, wet grass clippings will collect and pack under the lawnmower deck, especially if you have a closed, mulching type lawn mower.
 Wait until the grass is relatively dry instead.

+Ensure that the wheels on both sides of the mower are set at the same height.
 If they are set at different heights, an uneven cut will usually result.
 This is simple, common sense, but often ignored.

 Set the height of the lawn mower deck to the correct height.
 In hot, dry weather, set the deck higher to leave the grass longer to ensure the survival of the grass.
 A minimum of two inches tall is recommended.
 When there is plenty of moisture and you can cut more often, lower the mower deck to one and a half inches if desired. (note: Always cut grass in shaded areas higher to ensure healthy growth.)

+Make sure the mower deck is high enough to avoid “scalping” the turf.
 If the lawn surface is uneven, do set the deck higher initially.
 Lawn mowers are not cultivators or ground levelers.
 Plan on rolling the surface evenly in the near future for the best appearance.

 Start cutting on the outside edge, cutting carefully along any flower beds, sidewalks or buildings.
 Do cut to ensure the discharge of clippings goes onto the grass, rather than against white stucco, into the swimming pool, or onto the sidewalk.
 Leave the close edges for the gas or electric trimmer.

+Cut in straight lines.
 When you come to the first major obstacle on the lawn such as a flowerbed, pond or sandbox, cut around it immediately, and when you reach the starting point, proceed with the extension of the straight cut for the best appearance.

 If you wish to be creative and cut in a “design” do plan to cut uniformly and be consistent.

 Cut front lawns diagonally for a superior look, and if you want a “pattern” in the finished appearance, cut adjacent strips in opposite directions.

 Overlap the passes enough to ensure that all of the grass is cut.
 Ensure the cutting blade is overlapping the wheel tracks left from the last pass.

 If you are using a bagger attachment, empty it often so that unattractive clumps of clippings are not left on the lawn.

 If you are using a mulching mower, do not cut too fast, but rather allow the machine to mulch properly.
 Again, remove any large clumps of clippings that may be visible.

 Trim the edges, and around trees and other obstacles with a string-type trimmer and edge sidewalks if desired.

+For the healthiest grass and lawn, rake and remove clippings only if there are very heavy accumulations and clumps visible.
+Remember, clippings are free fertilizer for your lawn.
 It is recommended that under normal growth with light clippings, leave them on the grass.
 They not only provide nourishment to the grass but also contribute to conservation of water.